alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-arms-military-or-dual-use-goods-and-services.markdown

 * technical or training manuals
 * diagrams or blueprints

 You'll need a licence for information in any form.
-For example print, email, telephone, text message or electronic file transfers of information about controlled technology.
+For example print, email, telephone, text message or electronic file transfers or carrying a laptop abroad containing information about controlled technology.

-You'll also need a licence for

 You must apply for a licence if the government tells you that you need one.

 $CTA

-If you're exporting goods that are being picked directly from your place of work by your customer ("ex-works goods), tell them to check if they need an export licence.
+If you're exporting goods that are being picked directly from your place of work by your customer ("ex-works goods"), tell them to check if they need an export licence.

 $CTA